LSEx/LSEx.m/README.md

     system with chains of m other ones.

-See detailed description about the usage and the parameters that can be specified in the Github/LSEx/LSEx.m [Wiki](../../wiki), in the User Manual (pdf), by using the help buttons or by using the "help" or "doc" function in Matlab.
+See detailed description about the usage and the parameters that can be specified in the Github/LSEx/LSEx.m [Wiki](https://github.com/LSEx/LSEx.m/wiki), in the User Manual (pdf), by using the help buttons on the GUI or by using the "help" or "doc" function in Matlab.

 Author: Michael Lindner